nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-an-operation.md

 Sometimes operations may not require any input.
 In that case the operation should use a method with no parameters.
 Such methods will match any input - thus it is not indicated to use two void methods in the same operation - since you cannot know which method will be selected for execution.

-For example, the&nbsp;_Log_&nbsp;operation does not requires an input, since it is only writing in the log:
+For example, the _Log_ operation does not requires an input, since it is only writing in the log:

 ```java
 import org.apache.commons.logging.Log;